mturja-vf-ic-bd/Tractography_ADNI/README.md

 To run the tractography, ```bedpostx``` and ```probtrackx2``` (from FSL) is run on each subject consecutively.

 ## Input
+To run this pipeline, each subject must have the following files in the same directory:
+Markup:  1.
+DWI (ex.
+S100790_DWI.nrrd)
+         2. T1 (ex.
+S100790_T1_regDTI.nrrd)
+         3. Brain mask (ex.
+S100790_resampled_brain_mask.nrrd)
+         4. Parcellated surface file (combined.InnerSurface_relabeled.vtk)
+         5. Parcellation Table (parcellationTable.json)

+## Output
+The output of the pipeline is a 148 x 148 connectivity matrix.
+However, It also generates lots of intermediate files.
+For each subject the pipeline will create a folder and the folder will contain the following files:

+Markup: 1.
+Diffusion
+        2. Diffusion.bedpostX
+        3. Network_overlapping_loopcheck_3000_0
+        4. OutputSurfaces_overlapping
+        5. parcellationTable.json
+        6. seeds.txt

+The connectivity matrix is named ```fdt_network_matrix``` and it resides in ```Network_overlapping_loopcheck_3000_0```

 ## Tools
 1. FSL (bedpostx and probtractx)